-RSA Realm (7.1): Specify the RSA realm containing the driver user specified in the Authentication
+RSA Realm: Specify the RSA realm containing the driver user specified in the Authentication

 ID.
+Currently only the default SystemDomain realm is supported.

-Weblogic Library Directory (7.1): Specify the location of the RSA/Weblogic jars that were copied during “Copying RSA Files” on page 14.
+Weblogic Library Directory: Specify the location of the RSA/Weblogic jars that were copied during “Copying RSA Files” on page 14.
+The default locations are:

-RSA Keystore File (7.1): Specify the location of the keystore created during “Exporting Root
+-Windows: C:\Novell\NDS\lib

-Certificate” on page 15.
+-Linux/Unix: /opt/novell/eDirectory/lib/dirxml/classes

-RSA Identity Source (7.1): Specify the Identity Source the driver synchronizes within RSA Authentication Manager.
-If not specified, RSA Identity Source defaults to the “Internal Database” source present in RSA Authentication Manager.
+RSA Identity Source: Specify the case-sensitive name of the Identity Source with which to synchronize.
+If the field is empty, the first Identity Source in the Realm will be used.
+If in doubt, specify an Identity Source..

 Subscriber Options